codio/site/source/docs/quickstart/crunch.md

 Enter a label name that can be used as a target for the above listed instructions.

 ## Comments
-If you want to add comments to your code, click the commment button, circled below, and you can add a comment description into the code.
+If you want to add comments to your code, click the comment button, circled below, and you can add a comment description into the code.

 [IMAGE]